barbariska108/ledgerjs/README.md

 **then to test on a real device...**

-Plug a device like the Nano S and open Bitcoin app.
+Plug a device like the Nano S and open Skycoin app.

 Then run the test and accept the commands on the devices for the tests to continue.